 Treasury regulations.
-We expect that the ADSs, but not our ordinary shares, will be listed on the Nasdaq Stock Market, which is a qualified exchange for these purposes.
-Consequently, if the ADSs are listed on the Nasdaq Stock Market and are regularly traded, we expect that the mark-to-market election would be available to a United States Holder, but no assurances are given in this regard.
-If a valid mark-to-market election is made with respect to the ADSs, the United States Holder generally will (i) include as ordinary income for each taxable year that we are classified as a PFIC the excess, if any, of the fair market value of the ADSs held at the end of the taxable year over the adjusted tax basis of such ADSs and (ii) deduct as an ordinary loss the excess, if any, of the adjusted tax basis of the ADSs held at the end of the net amount previously included in income as a result of the mark-to-market election.
+Our ADSs, but not our ordinary shares, will trade on the Nasdaq Global Market, which is a qualified exchange for these purposes.
+Consequently, if the ADSs are listed on the Nasdaq Global Market and are regularly traded, we expect that the mark-to-market election would be available to a United States Holder, but no assurances are given in this regard.
+If a valid mark-to-market election is made with respect to the ADSs, the United States Holder generally will (i) include as ordinary income for each taxable year that we are classified as a PFIC the excess, if any, of the fair market value of the ADSs held at the end of the taxable year over the adjusted tax basis of such ADSs and (ii) deduct as an ordinary loss the excess, if any, of the adjusted tax basis of the ADSs held at the end of the taxable year over the fair market value of such ADSs held at the end of the taxable year over the fair market value of any of the extent of the net amount previously included in income as a result of the mark-to-market election.
 The U.S. holder's adjusted tax basis in the ADSs would be adjusted to reflect any income or loss resulting from the mark-to-market election.